SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>Some fear the company may be approaching a moment that the biggest Silicon Valley outfits dread — the arrival of an enormous technological change that could upend the business.</p></div>

 But only a few paragaphs into the story we read that "the technology at the heart of OpenAI’s chat bot was developed by researchers at Google."
-So it's hard to believe the search giant was blindsided.
+(The tech is called <a href="https://ai.googleblog.com/2022/01/lamda-towards-safe-grounded-and-high.html" target="blank">LaMDA</a>.)
+So it's hard to believe the search giant was flailing about, blindsided.

 "Code Red" and "alarm" along with a few "experts" offering warnings, make for a sexy story.
 But I'm unconvined the drama is _inherent_ in the story, versus ginned up.